 A single-member LLC can become a multi-member LLC when the single member sells an interest in the LLC to another member, or when another member is admitted by making a contribution to the LLC.
 Under Reg.
 301.7701-3(f), an LLC that is a disregarded entity is classified as a partnership on the date it has more than one member.
 Rev. Rul.
 99-5 clarifies the tax treatment of a single-member LLC classified as a disregarded entity when an additional member is added.
 If the new member acquires his interest in the LLC by purchase from the existing member, he is deemed to purchase an interest in each of the LLC's assets and contribute that interest to a new LLC.
 The selling member recognizes gain or loss from the deemed sale of the interest in LLC assets and his basis in the new LLC is the basis of the assets he retained.
-His holding period for the LLC.
+His holding period for the LLC interest received includes his holding period in the capital assets and Section 1231 property held by the converted LLC.
 The new member has a basis in the assets contributed to the new LLC equal to his cost.
 His holding period in his interest in the new LLC begins the day after the day of sale.
-If a single-member LLC gains an additional member by contribution from the new member, an additional member by contribution from the new member, he is determined.

-the original owner is treated as having contributed all of the LLC's assets to a new LLC, to which the new member is also deemed to have made a contribution.
+If a single-member LLC gains an additional member by contribution from the new member, the original owner is treated as having contributed all of the LLC's assets to a new LLC, to which the new member is also deemed to have made a contribution.
 The general rules applicable to contributed property apply to determine the basis and holding period of the contributed property and the members' ownership interests.